AdrianoMoura/Grunt-App-Boilerplate/README.md

 grunt phonegap-run --platform android
 ```

+Adding the --dist parameter after any command will prepare all files from distribution version (create minified and uglyfied versions of css, js and html)

 ## Troubleshooting

 ### Fatal error: Command failed: /bin/sh -c phonegap local build android

 Android SDK isn't installed
 ANDROID_HOME and/or PATH is not defined
 or
 androidMinSdkVersion in myapp.json must be your lowest Android SDK, maybe you need to change this value, run android on terminal and check it